 One of the things that most fascinated me about the idea of ViaggiAutori is that stardom does not belong there.

 Another pen part of the book is the one belonging to a favorite writer of mine, Daphne Kapsali.
-I have read many of her books and I admire the way she masters the language.
+I have read many of her books and admire how she masters the language.

-A favorite couple of Greek bloggers, Maria Kladi and Christos Vasilopolous helped to bring Paros and Serifos alive.
+A favorite couple of Greek bloggers, Maria Kladi and Christos Vasilopolous, helped bring Paros and Serifos alive.
 They run not one but two blogs about adventure travel and have provided the book with plenty of suggestions for snorkeling and scuba diving in the Cyclades.

-Finally, Claudia Moreschi, travel content writer as well as a traveler, gave me a hand with a piece about street art in Athens.
-Because yes. the book also includes a chapter about the Greek capital.
+Finally, Claudia Moreschi, a travel content writer and traveler, gave me a hand with a piece about street art in Athens.
+Yes.
+The book also includes a chapter about the Greek capital.

 The Book